 - A second option is for you to submit part of a longer work.
 In this case, you need to consider whether the piece will still be effective when it is cut down to under 2,000 words.
 You also need to consider how much time it will take to reduce the scope and length of the paper or creative work without reducing its quality.

-- You may also submit ONE additional creative work or critical essay based on the 2017 Common Reader Almost Famous Women, by Megan Mayhew Bergman.
+- You may also submit ONE additional creative work or critical essay based on the 2018 Common Reader The Book of Unknown Americans, by Cristina Henríquez.

-- Ask for help from trusted resources—the writing center, your chapter members, professors who have helped you with your writing before, and (of course) your Sponsor—as you draft, revise, and/or polish your submission.
-Such feedback is particularly essential for newly-written works.
+- Ask for help from trusted resources—the writing center, your chapter members, professors who have helped you with your writing before, and (of course) your Sponsor—as you draft, revise, and polish your paper.
+Such feedback is particularly essential for newly written works.

 - For all essays, whether new or revised, narrow your thesis in advance so that it lends itself to a paper 7 or 8 pages in length.
-For a poetry or flash fiction collection, you need to make certain that your presentation takes no more than 15 minutes—and to keep in mind that a single poem may be at a disadvantage when evaluated against entire collections.
+For a poetry or flash fiction collection, you need to make certain that your presentation takes 8 to 15 minutes—and to keep in mind that a single poem may be at a disadvantage when evaluated against entire collections.